PiBrewing/craftbeerpi4-documentation/master/development.md

 Here, both plugin classes will be registered during cbpi startup.

-You can also put multiple 'plugins' into one plugin module.
+You can also put multiple 'modules' into one plugin.
 Below is a [step plugin](https://github.com/avollkopf/cbpi4-BM_Steps) shown as example.
 In this case, various steps have been put together.

 ```
 ...